DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-mentoring-discovery-phase-user-needs.md

 ## ITT mentor user needs

-We identified the below user needs for ITT mentors:
+The below user needs for ITT mentors were identified:

 {% from "user-need/macro.njk" import appUserNeed %}
 {{ appUserNeed({